📚

 How should I interpret the data from the Dashboard?

-Presenting a holistic view of usage information can be difficult, because eBooks can be hosted in multiple repositories and platforms, in different file formats (PDF, EPUB, MOBI, HTML), and in different levels (whole book or by chapter).
+Presenting a holistic view of usage information can be difficult, because eBooks can be hosted in multiple repositories and platforms, in different file formats (e.g. PDF, EPUB, MOBI, HTML), and in different levels (e.g. whole book or by chapter).
 Each repository provides book content to different audiences in different ways.

 Caveats:

-For publishers with a smaller number of titles, it’s harder to see a pattern and understand why some get more downloads than others
+• For publishers with a smaller number of titles, it’s harder to see patterns in the data and to understand why some titles get more downloads than others.

 But all that said, the Dashboard can help you explore some interesting questions!